kylelang/MIBRR/mcemDebugNotes.md

   - It seems that undoing the standardization before optimizing lambda was causing some serious issues, including:
 	1. Convergence failures in the optimization

+## Ideas
+- The MCEM algorithm produces a Markov chain of lambdas.
+Maybe we should use these chains in a more traditional way.
+  - Right now, we're taking the final estimate of lambda and using that to parameterize our posteriour samples
+  - Why don't we average over a stationary chunk of the chain to get our final estimate of lambda?
+  - We'll need to check the chains for convergence, first.
+	- Maybe just use two split chains to compute and R-Hat?